syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ### Set manual width for column

 SfDataGrid allows you to customize the width of each `GridColumn` in the `SfDataGrid.Columns` collection.
 To customize column width, use the `GridColumn.width` property.
 By default, this property will not be assigned any value.
-The GridColumn renders in view based on the value of the `DefaultColumnWidth` property.
+The GridColumn renders in view based on the value of the `defaultColumnWidth` property.

 >**NOTE**
    Set the `isHidden` property to `True` instead of setting column width as `0` to hide a column.